This is the third post in a four-part series on taking the leap to go on camera to market your business.

 Far be it from us to tell you quit being a coward and get in front of the camera already.
 Here’s the funny thing about on-camera fears: they are both real and false.
 They are real enough to keep many people from stepping in front of the camera, but they are false because you have nothing to lose and everything to gain by sidestepping those fears and jumping into video.

-People who face the camera front of a camera and record their messages are driven to achieve more for themselves.
+People who face the camera and record their messages are driven to achieve more for themselves.
 Well ain’t that a coincidence – so are you!
 You’ve got the drive, you just need to put down the handbrake, which is your fears, and take off.

 There is absolutely no doubt you can learn to be a natural on camera.
 You know your business and understand your ideal customer.
 If you’re a career professional you have enough insights on your field to fill countless hours of videos.
 Knowledge and insight are the raw materials of on-camera confidence.

 Additionally, the more videos you do, the more at ease you will become in front of the lens.
-Speaking into the camera will eventually become so second nature to you, past dread of the idea will seem almost like a former life.
+Speaking into the camera will eventually become so second nature to you, the past dread of the lens will seem almost like a former life.

 When it comes to facing the camera with courage, you don’t have to do it all at once.
 Like the man says, big have small beginnings.
 Keep your eyes fixed on the reasons you speaking on camera; financial freedom, a flexible lifestyle, interplanetary travel – the normal goals most folks have.